eclipse-langium/langium-website/hugo/content/docs/sematic-model.md

 left_right --> left_right_{2}
 right_left --> right_left_v{3}
 {{</mermaid>}}

-We can see that the nested `right -> left` property in the tree is counter-intuitive and we would like to remove one level of nesting from the tree.
+We can see that the nested `right -> left` nodes in the tree are unnecessary and we would like to remove one level of nesting from the tree.

 This can be done by refactoring the grammar and adding an assigned action:

 ```
 Definition:
     'def' name=ID ':' expr=Addition ';';